apache/doris/docs/en/administrator-guide/config/be_config.md

   ```
 * Default: 0

-### `mem_tracker_consume_min_size_mbytes`
+### `mem_tracker_consume_min_size_bytes`

 * Type: int32
 * Description: The minimum length of TCMalloc Hook when consume/release MemTracker.
 Consume size smaller than this value will continue to accumulate to avoid frequent calls to consume/release of MemTracker.
 Decreasing this value will increase the frequency of consume/release.
 Increasing this value will cause MemTracker statistics to be inaccurate.
-Theoretically, the statistical value of a MemTracker differs from the true value = (mem_tracker_consume_min_size_mbytes * the number of BE threads where the MemTracker is located).
+Theoretically, the statistical value of a MemTracker differs from the true value = (mem_tracker_consume_min_size_bytes * the number of BE threads where the MemTracker is located).
-* Default: 4M
+* Default: 1048576

 ### `max_segment_num_per_rowset`